 Any high-level sports person somewhere along their journey has gone to places few others will, pushing themselves, sacrificing time – money – relationships and never giving up.

 Some stay there for years and succeed more than others.

 I want to tell you a story about a young kid.
 It will give you, a sense of what I believe as a tennis trainer, coach, and parent we should be...

-In the year 2000, I was lucky enough to get the job as Physical director at the Sanchez Casal Tennis Academy in Barcelona, Spain.
-It was a huge responsibility for me at the time as I was young for the role, in such a world renown premier club.
+In the year 2000, I was lucky enough to get the job as a Physical director at the Sanchez Casal Tennis Academy in Barcelona, Spain.
+It was a huge responsibility for me at the time as I was young for the role, in such a world-renown premier club.

 It started me on a journey that has led to many many highlights in my life.
 But I am not here to talk about myself!
 I am here to talk about building relationships.

 How when you communicate effectively, have mutual respect and care for each other, friendships are forged, results come, and as you will see opportunities arise.